-Research Interests: Historical epistemology, sociology of science and technology, problems and problem-solving, pragmatist and post-structuralist philosophy.
+Research Interests: Historical epistemology, sociology of knowledge, science and technology studies, problem-solving, pragmatist and post-structuralist philosophy.

 Thesis (working title)